tonyfabeen/rublix/README.md

 LXC bindings in Ruby

+## Requirements
+- Ubuntu 11.04 / 11.10 64-bit system
+- Superuser privileges (required in some scripts)
+- Ruby 1.9.x

 TODO
 ======

-* Populate Container Object with :
-  - Pid
-  - Configuration Items, same wich is saved at "/var/lib/lxc/<container_name>/config"

-* Implement Functions :
-  - Info
-  - Reboot

 * Use other Distro templates.
 Today it supports only Ubuntu Machines.
-* Today it comes with Set another user/password than what comes with template.
+* Set another user/password than what comes with template.